algosup/2023-2024-project-3-virtual-processor-team-2/documents/management/sow.md

 ## Introduction

 A statement of work (SOW) is a document which is the narrative description of a project's work requirement.
 It defines project-specific activities, deliverables and timelines for a vendor providing services to the client.
-The SOW typically also includes detailed requirements and pricing, with standard regulatory and governance terms and conditions.
+Moreove, The SOW typically also includes detailed requirements and pricing, with standard regulatory and governance terms and conditions.

 ## Statement of work